Get My Drink On

 "Get My Drink On" is a song recorded by American country music singer Toby Keith, co-written by him, Scotty Emerick and Dean Dillon.
-It was released in November 2007 as the third and final single from his CD Big Dog Daddy.
+It was released in November 2007 as the third and final single from his album Big Dog Daddy.

 Content

 The song describes a narrator whose lover has left him, so he decides to "get [his] drink on" (i. e., consume alcohol until he is intoxicated).
 "Get My Drink On" is an up-tempo song with primarily spoken-word lyrics delivered at a rapid pace.

 Critical reception

 Kevin John Coyne, reviewing the song for Country Universe, gave it an A− rating.
 He called the song "one of the best up-tempo romps in a career that’s been long on them in recent years."